Helewud/helewud/README.md

 ## Hi there 👋🏾

 I'm a Software Engineer and Graphic Designer focused on developing backend systems for web applications.
 I'm currently an undergraduate student of Computer Science at Federal University Lokoja, Nigeria and also a freelancer.

-I'm an enthusiast for tecgnolgy, gadgets, world histories and sharing technical knowledge from my personal learning path and also I like talking about the Gospel of Christ.
+I'm an enthusiast for technolgy, gadgets, world histories and sharing technical knowledge from my personal learning path.
+Also I like talking about the Gospel of Christ.

 I contribute to community events and build exciting personal apps.